Grand Rex: Le Grand Large (The Great Large)

-This screen, one of the biggest in France and which takes up the entire available width of the hall, is hidden in the cinema’s ceiling and only comes out for screenings.
-While it is uncoiled in the dark, the spectators can discover an original presentation in 2D or 3D.
+This screen, one of the biggest in France and which takes up the entire available width of the hall, is hidden in the cinema's ceiling and only comes out for screenings.

 The audience is only seated on the 2nd balcony and ends up particularly close to the screen.

 Projection: 2 Barco DP32 projectors in 4k.

-The Rex’s other halls
+Other halls

 Since 2017, the Grand Rex has renovated its halls every year.
-We can find: